michael-jacobs/michael-jacobs.github.io/_pages/services.md

 {: .notice--info}

 **REPORTING & VISUALISATION**
-I can support the dissemination of your results, drafting data-rich analytical texts and presentations to communicate key findings effectively to your target audience, including the creation of both static and interactive data visualisations.
+I can support the dissemination of your results, drafting data-rich analytical texts and presentations to communicate key findings effectively to your desired target audience, including the creation of both static and interactive data visualisations.
 {: .notice--info}

 **STATISTICAL FRAMEWORKS & CONCEPTUALISATION**
-I have a range of experience of dealing with official statistical frameworks and concepts and can advise on the coherence of your data with reference to required standards and definitions.
+I have a range of experience dealing with official statistical frameworks and concepts and can advise on the coherence of your data with reference to required standards and definitions.
 I also design new statistical indicators and KPIs, enabling organisations to measure and monitor the things that matter.
 {: .notice--info}

 **WEB SCRAPING**